dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

 - Let $P\in \syl_p(H)$ where $H\normal G$ and show that $P\intersect H \in \syl_p(H)$.

 - Show that Sylow $p_i\dash$subgroups $S_{p_1}, S_{p_2}$ for distinct primes $p_1\neq p_2$ intersect trivially.

+- Show that in a $p$ group, every normal subgroup intersects the center nontrivially.

 ### Symmetric Groups